jdillard/personal-site/source/_posts/2018-01-01-continuous-deployment-of-a-sphinx-website-with-using-jenkins-and-docker.md

 CMD ["/bin/bash"]
 ```

-To prevent the `docker build` process from including the repo's unnecessary
+To prevent the `docker build` process from including the repository's unnecessary
 files in the build process, add a **.dockerignore** with the following:

 ```